Games culture for democracy

 Democracy is under pressure: in Germany, Europe and around the world.

-We are people from the gaming community — developers, creators, researchers and enthusiasts who wish to champion democratic principles.
-If society were a game in which we all play, then democracy would be a set of rules designed to ensure a fair and positive experience for everyone: Equal rights for all, fair and secret elections, and the assurance that individual rights are protected even against powerful institutions.
+We are people from the gaming community.
+Developers, creators, researchers and enthusiasts who wish to champion democratic principles.
+If society were a game in which we all play, then democracy would be a set of rules designed to ensure a fair and positive experience for everyone: Equal rights for all, fair and secret elections, and the assurance that, even as individuals, we possess rights guaranteed against powerful institutions.

-Even though democracy is far from perfect, what its opponents are striving for is far worse: the concentration of power in the hands of a few players, without oversight or transparency.
-The discrimination and disenfranchisement of entire groups of players.
-The opposite of a fair game.
+Even though this set of rules known as 'democracy' is far from perfect, what its opponents are striving for is far worse: the concentration of economic and political power in the hands of a few players, without oversight and without transparency.
+The discrimination, exclusion and disenfranchisement of entire groups of players, and the constantly stoked hatred of a supposed majority against minorities as the foundation of their ideology.
+The result would be the opposite of a fair and good game.
+But unlike a game that you can simply walk away from if you no longer enjoy it, society is the reality in which we all have to 'play along', whether we like it or not.

 "This would spell the end of liberal democracy as we know it."